GenericMappingTools/gmt/doc/rst/source/grdselect.rst

 **-C**\ [**b**]
     Formats the report using tab-separated fields on a single line.
 The output is *w e s n {b t} v0 v1*.
-The data in braces only apply if **-Q** is used with 3-D data cubes.  **Note**: The *v0 v1* range reflects the full range of the data values and not just for the nodes inside the determined region.
-Alternatively, append directive **b** to output the closed polygon corresponding to the region.
+The data in braces only apply if **-Q** is used with 3-D data cubes.  **Note**: The *v0 v1* range reflects the full range of all data values inside the determined region.
+Alternatively, append directive **b** to output a closed polygon corresponding to the common region.

 .. _-D: